acidburn0zzz/react-router-ts/README.md

 #### RouterContext

-`Router` internally adds a RouterContext to your application, which you can access using `useRouter()`:
+`Router` internally adds a RouterContext to your application, which you can access using the `useRouter()` hook:

 ```tsx
 import { useRouter } from "react-router-ts";